fedir/ckad-cheat-sheet/README.md

 # ckad-how-to

-A short how-to to help candidats to prepare better for the Certified Kubernetes Application Developer (CKAD) certification exam https://www.cncf.io/certification/ckad/
+A short how-to to help candidats to prepare better for the Certified Kubernetes Application Developer (CKAD) certification exam: https://www.cncf.io/certification/ckad/